 Treating any underlying conditions is an important first step when treating neuropathy.
-Dr. Crooks is an expert in managing chronic conditions like lupus and rheumatoid arthritis that sometimes cause neuropathy.
+Our providers is an expert in managing chronic conditions like lupus and rheumatoid arthritis that sometimes cause neuropathy.

 Medication management is also essential.
-You might need to be on strong painkillers, which requires regular review by Dr. Crooks.
+You might need to be on strong painkillers, which requires regular review by our providers.
 Alternatives to medication are also available, such as radiofrequency ablation and spinal cord stimulation.

 If you have nerve damage, regenerative medicine therapies containing platelet-rich plasma (PRP) or stem cells can help generate new tissues.